DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/07-bento-production/homework.md

 ## Question 2

-Run the notebook which contains random forest model from module 6 i.e previous module and save the model with BentoML.
+Run the notebook which contains the xgboost model from module 6 i.e previous module and save the xgboost model with BentoML.
 To make it easier for you we have prepared this [notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/07-bentoml-production/code/train.ipynb).

 How big approximately is the saved BentoML model?
 Size can slightly vary depending on your local development environment.